schlagmichdoch/PairDrop/docs/faq.md

     What about privacy?
 Will files be saved on third-party-servers?
 </summary>

-None of your files are ever sent to any server.
-Files are sent only between peers.
+Files are sent directly between peers.
 PairDrop doesn't even use a database.
-If you are curious have a look [at the Server](https://github.com/schlagmichdoch/pairdrop/blob/master/index.js).
+If you are curious, have a look [at the Server](https://github.com/schlagmichdoch/pairdrop/blob/master/index.js).
 WebRTC encrypts the files on transit.

+If devices are on the same network, none of your files are ever sent to any server.

-If your devices are paired and behind a NAT, the public TURN Server from [Open Relay](https://www.metered.ca/tools/openrelay/) is used to route your files and messages.
+If your devices are paired and behind a NAT, the PairDrop TURN Server is used to route your files and messages.
+See the [Technical Documentation](technical-documentation.md#encryption-webrtc-stun-and-turn) to learn more about STUN, TURN and WebRTC.

 <br>